yanivyacoby/a-guide-to-your-phd/guide.md

 2. What does your advisor expect from you in your first year?
 3. How can you be supportive of your peers?

-For each of these challenges, we will give you tips and advice that we hope will help you answer the above questions for your personal situations.
+In this workshop, we will also give you tips and advice that we hope will help you answer the above questions for your personal situations.